Sears secures court approval for additional US$350 million loan

 Sears has already said it intends to close about 180 stores while its chairman, Eddie Lampert, a billionaire who runs hedge fund ESL Investments Inc, works on a potential bid to keep Sears in business.

-(Reporting by Mike Spector in New York and Jim Christie in San Francisco; Editing by Dan Grebler)
+(Reporting by Mike Spector in New York and Jim Christie in San Francisco; Editing by Dan Grebler and Diane Craft)